 Average Spray Technician Pay: $22/hour ($18 - $26/hour range, depending on experience)

 Landscape maintenance companies are almost always looking for good, dependable crew members.

 Crew are responsible for the care of the landscaping and grounds surrounding a home or business.
 They mow lawns; trim and edge around walks, flower beds, and walls; plant flowers, grass, shrubs, and bushes; cut tree limbs; pull weeds.

 Average Crew Pay: $16.50/hour ($15 - $18/hour range, depending on experience)

 At Level Green Landscaping, we’re looking for driven people who value quality work and client relationships as much as we do.
 Our team members receive competitive pay and benefits for our landscape maintenance jobs, and they have the opportunity to move up within the company.

 We love what we do, and we’re always looking for others who feel the same way.

-Apply below for one of our landscape maintenance jobs, and we’ll be in touch with you soon.
+Apply for on of our available landscape maintenance jobs, and we’ll be in touch with you soon.